 Employment law in Scotland

 While Scotland has devolved powers for some parliamentary affairs (e.g. health, education, the courts system etc) it doesn’t have powers over employment legislation which is still controlled by Parliament in Westminster.

 However, some differences do exist in the employment field.
 These include:

-- Scotland has additional bank holidays on 2nd January and on 30th November (St Andrews’ Day) but does not have a Bank Holiday or Easter Monday
+- Scotland has 9 Bank holidays - with additional bank holidays on 2nd January and on 30th November (St Andrews’ Day) but does not have a Bank Holiday on Easter Monday.

-- Scotland has slightly different Employment Tribunals procedures than England and Wales – including that witness statements aren't generally used in Scotland, but verbal evidence given only.
-Once a case is referred up from an Employment Appeal Tribunal in England and Wales, it'll be referred to a Court of Appeal, but in Scotland it'll be referred to the Court of Session.
-Employment Law judgements made in Scotland’s Court of Session aren't binding in England/Wales (and vice versa at the Court of Appeal) although usually considered persuasive in legal decisions
+- Scotland has slightly different Employment Tribunals procedures than England and Wales – including that witness statements are not generally used in Scotland, but verbal evidence given only.
+New practices will be effective from 1st October 2022 and you can see the details here.
+Once a case is referred up from an Employment Appeal Tribunal in England and Wales it will be referred to a Court of Appeal, but in Scotland it will be referred to the Court of Session.
+Employment Law judgements made in Scotland’s Court of Session are not binding in England/Wales (and vice versa at the Court of Appeal) although they are usually considered persuasive in legal decisions.

 - In early 2015 it became clear that the administration of employment tribunals in Scotland would eventually be devolved to the Scottish Parliament.
-Currently the target date for transfer is early 2020, however this is not yet confirmed.
-Although the Scottish Court system is separate from that of England and Wales, the final Court of Appeal in civil cases in all of the UK is the Supreme Court in London
+Currently the target date for transfer is delayed and now not expected until 2024.
+Although the Scottish Court system is separate from that of England and Wales, the final Court of Appeal in civil cases in all of the UK is the Supreme Court in London.

 - Because there’s a difference in the school leaving age in Scotland this affects the National Minimum Wage in terms of when an individual should start to receive it.
 The National Minimum Wage becomes payable when an individual is no longer of compulsory school age and: